 - Written by Webmaster Penrith City Council (02) 4732 7777 (02) 4732 7958 email@example.com https://www.penrithcity.nsw.gov.au 601 High St Penrith NSW 2750 Australia

 Trees play a critical role in creating a cooler and more liveable region.
 As our city grows, Council is working to plant more trees to create a nicer place to live, work, and play.
 From suburban street trees, to our parks and reserves, to creating greener spaces in our city centres, Council’s tree planting and urban greening projects take many different shapes and forms, and is a key component of our Cooling the City program.
+Further information about trees can be found on our Trees page.

 Benefits of trees